matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 ================
 `mpl_interactions <https://mpl-interactions.readthedocs.io/en/latest/>`_
 makes it easy to create interactive plots controlled by sliders and other widgets.
-It also provides several handy capabilties such as manual image segmentation, comparing cross-sections of arrays, and using the scroll wheel to zoom.
+It also provides several handy capabilities such as manual image segmentation, comparing cross-sections of arrays, and using the scroll wheel to zoom.